 A recent report from the Equal Employment Opportunity Commission shows that the gender gap in STEM starts as early as high school and remains in higher education.
 Racial and ethnic disparities that extend beyond the STEM field also start early in the education pipeline.
-In Massachusetts, it share the same challenges of improving the representation of women in STEM occupations.
+Massachusetts shares the same challenges as the private sector in improving the representation of women in STEM occupations.
 The STEM jobs in Massachusetts are employed by 49% women and 51% men.
 However, the four leading STEM industry sectors and higher-paying job sectors, have bigger gender imbalances.
-PERCENT WOMEN EMPLOYMENT IN SELECT PROFESSIONAL OCCUPATIONAL CATEGORIES (2003-2019) - All Professional Occupations - Computer and Mathematical Occupations - Architecture and Engineering Occupations - Life, Physical, and Social Science Occupations Community and Social Service Occupations - Education, Library, and Training Occupations